-It is not uncommon to find in conduct rules or management rules regarding pets in sectional title complex.
+It is not uncommon to find in conduct rules or management rules regarding pets in sectional title complexes.
 The rule, “No Pets Allowed”, causes much conversation and debate within the community schemes industry.
 An article by CG Van Der Merwe (“Is a Scheme Rule prohibiting the keeping of animals in a sectional title scheme valid?
 Lessons from the landmark decision of the New South Wales Court of Appeal”) provides an in-depth investigation to the legality, reasoning, and challenges emanating from this rule.
 This article delves into both national and international case law to answer the question of the validity and lawfulness of the rule.

 The facts of the pets in Sectional Title complexes article